Skvare/com.skvare.dedupesetting/README.md

 Visit civicrm/admin/dedupesettings?reset=1 for Dedupe configuration.

-This page provide your general setting to override Dedupe Rule for specific Component.
+This page provides your general setting to override the Dedupe Rule for a specific component.

 ###Profile ID specific Setting
-if you want profile ID specific Dedupe rule, Visit Profile Setting form then expand 'Advanced Settings' pannel, You will see Dedupe Rule dropdown list. you can choose the rule as per fields available in the profile.
+If you want a profile ID-specific Dedupe rule, visit the Profile Setting form, then expand the 'Advanced Settings' panel.
+You will see the Dedupe Rule drop-down list.
+You can choose the rule as per the fields available in the profile.

-Each profile would have their dedupe setting.
+Each profile would have its own default setting.

 ![Screenshot](/images/profile_setting.png)

 ###Contribution Page ID Specific Setting:
-If you want Contribution page ID specific Dedupe rule, Visit 'Manage Contribution Pages' -> Configure -> Include Profile
+If you want a contribution page ID-specific dedupe rule, visit 'Manage Contribution Pages' -> Configure -> Include Profile

-You will see the Dedupe Rule dropdown list. you can choose the rule as per fields available in the included profile.
+You will see the Dedupe Rule drop-down list.
+You can choose the rule as per the fields available in the included profile.

-Each Contribution page would have their dedupe setting.
+Each contribution page would have its own setting.

 ![Screenshot](/images/contribution_page_setting.png)

-Here is overall workflow:
+Here is the overall workflow:

-* Look for Page/form specific Dedupe Setting , if Rule configured then find the matching contact.
+* Look for a page- or form-specific duplicate setting; if a rule is configured, then find the matching contact.
-* If above step unable to find matching contact then General Dedupe setting get used.
+* If the above step is unable to find a matching contact, then the General Dedupe setting will be used.
-* If there is fallback Dedupe Rule configured then it get used in case Main Rule configured in General setting unable to find matching contact.
+* If there is a fallback Dedupe Rule configured, then it gets used in case the Main Rule is configured in the General setting but is unable to to find matching contacts.